GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Dhara Ranasinghe; additional reporting by Yoruk Bahceli, Sam Indyk and Wayne Cole, Editing by Susan Fenton)
+(Reporting by Dhara Ranasinghe; additional reporting by Yoruk Bahceli, Sam Indyk, Danilo Masoni and Wayne Cole, Editing by Susan Fenton and Christina Fincher)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))